This information sheet will help you fill out Form T778 - cra-arc gc 2026

 1. Click ‘Get Form’ to open it in the editor.

 2. Begin with Part A by entering the first and last names, along with the dates of birth of all eligible children.
-Input the total child care expenses paid for each child.
+Ensure you include all children, even if no expenses were incurred for some.

-3. In Part B, calculate your basic limit for child care expenses based on the number of eligible children and their respective categories.
-Ensure to multiply correctly as per the guidelines provided.
+4. Proceed to Part B to calculate your basic limit for child care expenses based on the number of eligible children and their respective categories.

 See more This information sheet will help you fill out Form T778 - cra-arc gc versions